michelcrypt4d4mus/pdfalyzer/CONTRIBUTING.md

 # Testing
 Test coverage is relatively spartan but should throw failures if you really mess something up.
-See [How To Invoke pytest](https://docs.pytest.org/en/7.1.x/how-to/usage.html) official docs for other options.
+See [pytest's official docs](https://docs.pytest.org/en/7.1.x/how-to/usage.html) for other instantiation options.

 ```bash
 # Run tests (but not the slow ones):